ckeditor/ckeditor5/docs/tutorial/plugins.md

 ## Dependencies

-In the previous chapter of the tutorial, we learned that the editor is just an empty shell and what provides almost all functionality to the editor are the plugins.
+In the previous chapter of this tutorial, we learned that the editor is just an empty shell, and what gives the editor almost all of its functionality are the plugins.
 We also installed two plugins to be able to type in the editor.

 ```js
 import { Essentials } from '@ckeditor/ckeditor5-essentials';